22 Common Travel Scams In Southeast Asia (And How to Avoid Them)

 In Rattanakiri Province in Cambodia, we visited a zircon mining site, in the middle of a large rubber plantation.
 The raw zircon stones being pulled straight out of the Earth by the miners were undoubtedly the genuine article and you could also obtain them at a lower price, seen as they were coming straight from the source.

-We have also written an ultimate guide to Ban Lung, the provincial capital of Rattanakiri Province, Cambodia, where you can learn much more about how the gemstones are mined by slave workers.
+We have also written a travel guide for Banlung, the provincial capital of Rattanakiri Province, Cambodia, where you can learn much more about how the gemstones are mined by slave workers.

 Overcharging is something you will encounter quite often as you travel through Southeast Asia.
 It's less common away from tourist hotspots but in places that see plenty of tourists, overcharging can become a habitual thing for the local people.